artemnovichkov/sasha/README.md

 ```bash
 $ sasha project
 ```
-Sasha asks new project name and generate folder tree.
+Sasha asks new project name and generates folder tree.
 By default Sasha uses this project structure:

 ```
 iOS